On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Experimental Results

-According to the devised DSC architecture \cite{1328091,deligiannis2014maximum}, $n=397$ samples are collected by each SN and aggregated for encoding.
+According to the devised DSC architecture \cite{deligiannis2014maximum}, $n=397$ samples are collected by each device and aggregated for encoding.
 The samples first undergo a DCT to perform intra-sensor data decorrelation.
-The value of the first DCT coefficient, i.e., the DC coefficient, from each SN is binarized and transmitted.
+The value of the first DCT coefficient, i.e., the DC coefficient, from each device is binarized and transmitted.
 The remaining $396$ AC coefficients undergo uniform quantization and the resulting quantization indices are split into bit-planes.
-At the SN performing intra-signal encoding the bit-planes are arithmetic entropy encoded sequentially starting from the most significant one.
-At the SNs performing Wyner-Ziv coding, the bit-planes are Slepian-Wolf \cite{slepianwolf} encoded using the state-of-the-art Low-Density Parity-Check Accumulate (LDPCA) codes \cite{varodayan2006rate}.
-Concerning Wyner-Ziv rate control, we consider: \textit{(i)} a decoder-driven mechanism \cite{varodayan2006rate, girod2005distributed} deploying a feedback channel to request extra information from the encoder when decoding fails, or \textit{(ii)} an encoder-based scheme as in the state-of-the-art system in \cite{verbist2013encoder}.
+At the device performing intra-signal encoding the bit-planes are arithmetic entropy encoded sequentially starting from the most significant one.
+At the devices performing Wyner-Ziv coding, the bit-planes are Slepian-Wolf \cite{slepianwolf} encoded using the state-of-the-art Low-Density Parity-Check Accumulate (LDPCA) codes \cite{varodayan2006rate}.
+Concerning Wyner-Ziv rate control, we consider: \textit{(i)} a decoder-driven mechanism deploying a feedback channel to request extra information from the encoder when decoding fails, or \textit{(ii)} an encoder-based scheme as in \cite{verbist2013encoder}.
 The former performs optimal rate control but suffers from structural delays, while the latter follows a more realistic approach but occasionally fails to accurately estimate the required rate for decoding, thus leading to loss in performance.

-For each SN---performing either intra-signal coding or Wyner-Ziv coding---the number of encoded and transmitted bit-planes depends on the required encoding rate and the available harvested energy.
+For each device---performing either intra-signal coding or Wyner-Ziv coding---the number of encoded and transmitted bit-planes depends on the required encoding rate and the available harvested energy.
 When the available portion of the harvested energy is not depleted during transmission (because the encoding rate is lower than the available transmission rate), the residual energy is stored in the battery and used during the subsequent data transmission.